savannahostrowski/gossamer/README.md

 # Gossamer 🪶
 _used to refer to something very light, thin, or delicate_

-A (work in progress) Python interpreter, written in Go
+A (very work in progress) Python interpreter, written in Go